jurat jurat

 Notary’s Seal And Signature

 The notary’s seal and signature enhance the document’s trustworthiness.
 The notary’s seal is an official stamp or embossed mark indicating that the notary public has validated the affiant’s signature and the document’s authenticity.
 The notary’s signature confirms that the notary witnessed the affiant’s signing.
-This step ensures that the affiant personally appeared before the notary, reinforcing the integrity of the document.
+This step ensures that the affiant personally appears before the notary, reinforcing the integrity of the document.

 How To Complete A Jurat